Long-term Effect Analysis

 \[\begin{split}\begin{aligned} \gamma_{0}(m, x, g) & = \mathbb{E}[Y \mid M=m, X=x, G=g] \\ \mathbb{P}(m \mid d, x, g) & = \mathbb{P}(M=m \mid D=d, X=x, G=g) \end{aligned}\end{split}\]

-the four nuisances associated to the model are
+For the pooled target, sample_G="all", the four nuisances associated with the model are

 \[\begin{split}\begin{aligned} \nu_{0}(W) & = \int \gamma_{0}(m, X, 1) \mathrm{d} \mathbb{P}(m \mid d, X, 0) \\ \delta_{0}(W) & = \gamma_{0}(M, X, 1) \\ \alpha_{0}(W) & = \frac{\mathbb{1}_{G=1}}{\mathbb{P}(G=1 \mid M, X)} \frac{\mathbb{P}(d \mid M, X, G=0) \mathbb{P}(G=0 \mid M, X)}{\mathbb{P}(d \mid X, G=0) \mathbb{P}(G=0 \mid X)} \\ \eta_{0}(W) & = \frac{\mathbb{1}_{G=0} \mathbb{1}_{D=d}}{\mathbb{P}(d \mid X, G=0) \mathbb{P}(G=0 \mid X)} \end{aligned}\end{split}\]